 Thus, prima facie doesn’t work.
 We can only reach a valid conclusion secunda facie.
 We cannot easily explain Paul’s (authentic) letters on historicity, but we can easily explain them on mythicism.
 We cannot easily explain the incredibly rapid and massive legendary development around Jesus in the Gospels on historicity (as well as, already in Paul, his immediate quasi-deification), but we can on mythicism.
 We cannot easily explain the complete absence of such a rapidly glorified man in the historical record (outside the cult of mythmakers recording his stories) on historicity, but we can on mythicism.
 We cannot easily explain how two different branches of Christianity placed Jesus in history in different periods a hundred years apart on historicity, but we can on mythicism.
 On historicity, we cannot easily explain why Jesus’s entire family (including his mother and all his brothers and sisters, even James) vanish from the entire history of the church in Acts as soon as the cult goes public, whereas on mythicism, that’s exactly what we would expect.
 And so on.

 Historicity might look sound prima facie.
 But secunda facie, not so much.

 On arguments for and against historicity, see remarks and linked materials here, and view my presentations here.
-Meanwhile Proving History builds out half the case and is available now.
-On the Historicity of Jesus completes the case and will be available in a few months.
+Meanwhile Proving History builds out half the case.
+On the Historicity of Jesus completes that case.